 These batteries are also susceptible to water damage.
-They can resist some water, but these cars are not waterproof.
-We advise users to remember this before driving an RC car through a giant puddle after a storm — tempting though it may be.
+They can resist some water, but they're not waterproof.
+We advise users to remember this before driving an RC car through a giant puddle after a storm, tempting though it may be.

 To make the most of your battery life, recharge the car until it’s full.
 During long periods of inactivity, the car should still be charged once per week.